What is Depreciation on Furniture?

 Depreciation Rates for Furniture

 Different prevailing laws prescribe different rates for furniture depreciation.
-Generally, under the US Prevailing laws, furniture, fixtures, and related equipment life are assumed to be seven years in case of furniture is used in office locations.
-However, the life of furniture is reduced by two years and assumed as five years in case if the asset is used under areas other than office premises.
-Generally, the method of tax deprecation is 200% Declining Balance (D.B.)
+Generally, under the US Prevailing laws, furniture, fixtures, and related equipment life are assumed to be seven years in case furniture is used in office locations.
+However, the furniture life is reduced by two years and assumed as five years in case the asset is used in areas other than office premises.
+Generally, the method of tax depreciation is 200% Declining Balance (D.B.)

 How to Depreciate Furniture?

 Depreciation can be said as the reduction in the value of assets due to continuous wear aDepreciation can be said to reduce the value of assets due to continuous wear and tear use of the asset or bypassing of time.
 Furniture can be described as any movable asset like a table, chair, etc., used to make any office or other place suitable for working.
 Per prevailing laws and regulations, different methods may be prescribed for depreciating furniture.
 Some common methods are the straight-line method of depreciation, the Declining Balance methodDeclining Balance MethodIn declining balance method of depreciation or reducing balance method, assets are depreciated at a higher rate in the initial years than in the subsequent years.
 A constant depreciation rate is applied to an asset’s book value each year, heading towards accelerated depreciation., and the Production-based method.
 The amount of depreciation determined will be charged as depreciation in the Statement of Profit & Loss for that period.
 Also, the same will be reduced from the asset balance.

 This article has been a guide to Depreciation on Furniture.
 Here we discuss how to calculate depreciation on furniture and along with their examples and rates.
 You can learn more from the following articles –